 Scheduled Video Conferences

-Cisco Unified CM and Cisco VCS support H.323 and SIP MCUs for scheduled video conferences.
-Because SIP is the protocol of choice in Unified CM, Cisco strongly advises registering MCUs in H.323 mode to a Cisco TelePresence Video Communication Server (VCS) as a gatekeeper, and configuring H.323-SIP interworking from the VCS to Unified CM to provide support for scheduled video conferences when only H.323 MCUs are available in the infrastructure.
+Cisco Unified CM 10.5.2 and later releases, TelePresence Conductor 3.0, TelePresence Server 4.1, Expressway X8.5, and TelePresence Management Suite (TMS) 14.6 support SIP MCUs for scheduled video conferences.
+Because SIP is the protocol of choice in Unified CM, Cisco recommends registering any H.323 MCUs to a Cisco TelePresence Video Communication Server (VCS) as a gatekeeper, and configuring H.323-SIP interworking from the VCS to Unified CM to provide support for scheduled video conferences when only H.323 MCUs are available in the infrastructure.

 Scheduled video conferences provide users with a guarantee that multipoint resources will be available at the conference start time.
 Scheduled conferences can be joined in a variety of ways, as Table 11-2 describes.